Ochoalcubo / Dune House

 Location: Ochoquebradas, Los Vilos, Chile

 Schematic Design for a house in Ochoalcubo / Ochoquebradas

 The house rests over a small hill facing the Pacific Ocean.
-Its form has been developed following the contours of the soft dunes of the site, aiming to become an object of the landscape rather than an object in the landscape.
+Its form was developed following the contours of the soft dunes of the site, aiming to become an object of the landscape rather than an object in the landscape.

-The house does not mimic the natural terrain, but rather, appears and disappears in it.
-Its presence is diffuse when approaching from the south, and defined when coming from the north; a concrete element partially buried in the sand.
+The house does not mimic the natural terrain, but rather it appears and disappears in it.
+Its presence is diffuse when approaching from the South, and defined when coming from the North; a concrete element partially buried in the sand.

 The structure of the house is a monolithic concrete surface supported by columns.

-Two of these columns serve both as structural elements that frame the view to the north and as staircases for climbing up to the roof terrace.
+Two of these columns serve both as structural elements that frame the view to the North and as staircases leading to the roof terrace.

-The structure of the roof allows an open space below it, which is subdivided by furniture and glass panels.
-These non-structural elements divide the bedrooms to the south from the common areas of the program to the north.
-These soft subdivisions could be easily modified in time according to the changing needs of the family.
+The structure of the roof allows for an open space below it, which is subdivided by furniture and glass panels.
+These non-structural elements divide the bedrooms towards the South from the common areas of the program towards the North.
+These soft subdivisions can be easily modified according to the changing needs of the family.